Maintenance and Operations Engineering Technician (MOET)

 Maintenance and Operations Engineering Technician is an essential role across many different industries, employers came together to set the standard for this role based on the required skills, knowledge and behaviours.

 Growing talent ensures sustainability so that your business has the people it needs now and in the future.

 Duration of the MOET apprenticeship

-Typically, the apprenticeship takes anywhere between 36 to 42 months, depending on when the apprentice is ready for their assessment.
+Typically, the apprenticeship takes anywhere between 36 to 42 months, depending on when the apprentice is ready for their end point assessment.

-Independent technical experts from your industry will confirm whether the apprentice has achieved the standard or not (awarding a fail, pass, merit or distinction).
+Independent assessors from your industry will confirm whether the apprentice has achieved the standard or not (awarding a fail, pass, merit or distinction).
 The end point assessment consists of three elements:

 - Knowledge test